Economic Factors >

 Aside from striving to provide various groups with fair and accessible financial products and services, First Financial Holding is actively combining core businesses to offer diverse non-financial support, such as training and seminars, free of charge.
 Relevant incentives are offered to encourage disadvantage groups into using financial products and services to fulfill the social responsibility of the financial industry.

-■ Social Impact Indicators of First Financial Holding's Non-Financial Support
+◎ Social Impact Indicators of First Financial Holding's Non-Financial Supp

-・Remote Areas: First Securities makes it a rule to go deep into far-flung areas every year to provide FinTech training to people with scarce financial resources.
-It also provides complementary financial health check-up service.
-In 2023, the company traveled to Xiluo Township, Yunlin County, Beigang Township, Yunlin County, Hemei Township, Changhua County, Zhunan Township, Miaoli County, and Qishan District, Kaohsiung City, providing financial information and FinTech training to a total of 202 customers.
+・Remote Areas: First Securities makes it a rule to go deep into far-flung areas every year to provide fintech training to people with scarce financial resources.
+It also provides complimentary health check-up service for money management.
+In 2024, the company traveled to Lukang Township, Changhua County, Hengchun Township, Pingtung County, Magong City, Penghu County, Guanxi Township, Hsinchu County, and Donggang Township, Pingtung County, providing financial information and fintech training to a total of 186 customers.

 ・Remote Areas: The Bank actively develops mobile banking apps in developing countries and least developed countries such as Cambodia and Vietnam.
 It also joined the local Bakong blockchain system to boost payment/receipt efficiency and safety for local people, in addition to promoting inclusive finance.